Believers in Nigeria Face Famine & Discrimination in Refugee Camps

 Soon, you learn the camp itself is also segregated—Muslims are housed in one area and Christians in another.
 In addition to being ineligible for food rations, you are also informed that Christians are not allowed to gather for worship.
 There will be no church for Christians encamped here.

 “The governor did his best when the Christians had to flee their places in 2014 and 2015.
 But when the care of the camps was handed over to other organizations, the discrimination started,” says Bishop William Naga, the Chairman of the Christian Association of Nigeria, Borno State.

-This is the situation many believers discovered upon arriving at relief camps after being uprooted due to Boko Haram violence.
+This is the situation many believers discovered upon arriving at relief camps after being uprooted due to an extremist group that is located primarily in Northern Nigeria violence.
 This insurgency, which started in 2009 and peaked in 2014, killed an unknown number of Christians and burned many churches.

 Nowhere to Go

 One uprooted woman explains the hardship that ensued.
 “We had to flee Boko Haram because they didn’t allow us to go to our farm.
 We had no drinking water and we didn’t have anything to eat.”